m3au/meows/index.md

 Data is stored in two layers:

-- IndexedDB for local client-side persistence
+- Client-side storage for local persistence
-- PostgreSQL for server-side storage
+- Server-side database for remote storage

 The database schema mirrors the data models with tables for commands, users, and usage data.
 Indexes are implemented on frequently queried fields to optimize read performance.